hasithaa/setup-ballerina/README.md

 # Notice

-This repo is no longer active.
-Code is moved to [ballerina-platform/setup-ballerina](https://github.com/ballerina-platform/setup-ballerina/), the Official Ballerina repository.
+Please note that this repository is no longer active.
+The code has been moved to [ballerina-platform/setup-ballerina](https://github.com/ballerina-platform/setup-ballerina/), which is now the official Ballerina repository for the setup-ballerina GitHub Action.
+Please update any references or links to the new repository location to ensure you are using the latest version of the action.
+Thank you for your cooperation in keeping up-to-date with the Ballerina community's latest developments.

 ----